 Graduate and undergraduate students currently enrolled at the University of Oxford in any subject are invited to enter the Oxford Uehiro Prize in Practical Ethics by submitting an essay of up to 2000 words on any topic relevant to practical ethics.
 Eligibility includes visiting students who are registered as recognized students, and paying fees, but does not include informal visitors.
-Two undergraduate papers and two graduate papers will be shortlisted from those submitted to go forward to an online public presentation and discussion, where the winner of each category will be selected.
+Two undergraduate papers and two graduate papers will be shortlisted from those submitted to go forward to a public presentation and discussion, where the winner of each category will be selected.

 The winner from each category will receive £300, and the runner up £100.
 Revised versions of the two winning essays will be considered for publication in the Journal of Practical Ethics, though publication is not guaranteed.

 Finalists may also have the opportunity to present their papers at the Festival of Practical Ethics on the 24th March.

 To enter, please submit your written papers by the end of Monday 10th February 2020 to firstname.lastname@example.org.
 Finalists will be notified in mid February of selection.
 The public presentation will take place in 8th Week, Hilary term 2020, on Tuesday 10th March.
 Please save this presentation date, as you will need to attend if selected as a finalist.

 The essay of up to 2000 words may cover any topic relevant to practical ethics.
 The question to be addressed should be stated clearly in bold at the outset.
 The focus of the marking will be on the quality and originality of your argument.
 References are therefore allowed but are not required.
 The essay can draw upon existing published work but needs to be sufficiently original to be eligible for publication in the Journal of Practical Ethics.